Clinical Efficacy of IASIS Micro Current Neurofeedback

 The patient is not addressed here through his or her own sensory perception, but through electrical or magnetic impulses.

-Barry Bruder, the Co-founder of IASIS Technologies and developer of IASIS MCN, describes this change in neurological patterns in the brain in analogy to computer science.
+Barry Bruder, the Co-founder of IASIS Technologies and developer of IASIS Micro Current Neurofeedback, describes this change in neurological patterns in the brain in analogy to computer science.
 He calls it rebooting a “frozen” computer.
 Similarly to a computer reboot, a person’s brain activity is restarted and rebalanced very gently.
 There is a restart in the brain for better mental health, well-being, willingness to learn and performance.

-This learning process is repeated in several neurofeedback sessions, resulting in the brain becoming permanently calibrated and stabilized.
+This learning process is repeated in several IASIS Micro Current Neurofeedback sessions, resulting in the brain becoming permanently calibrated and stabilized.
 The symptoms gradually recede over the course of therapy and the trainee can fully experience his or her life again.

 The Clinical Effectiveness of Bio- and Neurofeedback in General: